 - ► Accuracy and error rate still can be defined, but the more classes the less informative are these numbers.
-WHY? - ▶ In general, the more classes the harder it is to summarize the classification performance in one number. - ► The best way to access the quality of multi-class classifiers is to discuss the confusion matrix directly ...
+WHY? - ▶ In general, the more classes the harder it is to summarize the classification performance in one number. - A good way to access the quality of multi-class classifiers is to discuss the confusion matrix directly.
+Only works if the number of classes is still small.